mikeoconnor0308/boot-camps/pyGlet-GameMechanics.md

 There is an excellent tuturial on basic pyGlet structure which is [available at this link](http://simeonfranklin.com/talk/pyglet/slides.html#slide-1), which you should work your way through.

-Here is some code that generates randomly placed circles:
+Here is some code, call it pyGlet-draw.py, that generates randomly placed circles.
+Note that the makeCircle function actually builds a lists of vertices, which pyGlet then "draws" by sequentially connecting lines between the vertices:

 ```
 import pyglet